 Express Gratitude In Front Of Them And To Them

 I have to admit, I can’t help but scream a little inside when I hear parents demand a child say thank you.
 I know why we do it, because the urge comes over me as well.
 We don’t want someone to think our child is ungrateful, because deep down we fear they will think that we are ungrateful.
 Yet we know forcing the word has nothing to do with a child or adult feeling gratitude.

-Instead of insisting your child uttering the phrase on demand, say thank you yourself every single time we want them to say it.
+Instead of insisting your child utter the phrase on demand, say thank you yourself every single time you want them to say it.
 Trust they will develop this skill themselves after seeing you do it over and over again.
 And, yes, there are some times and places where we just can’t silence our inner Ms. Manners.
 If you know Aunt Edna is a stickler for a thank you from your child, talk about it ahead of time and let your child know it’s really important to this particular person.
 Come up with a hand sign together that you can use if a gentle reminder is needed.